-59 Canwest News Service (March 3, 2010), "Cost for securing G8, G20 summits up extra \$179 million."
+64 Canwest News Service (March 3, 2010), "Cost for securing G8, G20 summits up extra \$179 million."

-60 The Global and Mail (July 12, 2008), "Brace yourselves, Huntsville; Locals will face security understands the need for a clear, timely and strong response."
+65 The Global and Mail (July 12, 2008), "Brace yourselves, Huntsville; Locals will face security lockdowns, heads of state - and a run on souvenirs.
+The town has two years to get ready."

+financial turmoil caused by the Greek debt crisis.
+Flaherty said the discussions were productive, but declined to give details, and said more talks were likely to take place.
+"We're also watching the economic developments in Europe closely ... we are concerned.
+We're consulting closely with our international partners ...
+Everyone understands the need for a clear, timely and strong response."
 Flaherty said there were "remaining concerns" about recent volatility on currency and equity markets.
-61 (May 7, 2010, Reuters News)
+66 (May 7, 2010, Reuters News)

 G7 finance ministers and central bank governors held a teleconference at the beginning of May to discuss how to get ahead of the crisis building in Europe and how to send signals of support for financially troubled Spain and Portugal without further disturbing markets.
 The ministers were concerned that the recent market plunges in Europe were demonstrating a failure of the IMF and EU bailout for Greece, and they recognized that problems in Portugal and Spain could escalate the situation even further.
-62 (May 7, 2010, Wall Street Journal)
+(May 7, 2010, Wall Street Journal)

-At their meeting on February 5-6, 2010, in Igaluit, G7 finance ministers and central bankers sought to reassure markets that the debt contagion spreading across southern Europe was under control, expressing confidence that Greece could bring down its debt levels without outside intervention.
+At their meeting on February 5-6, 2010, in Iqaluit, G7 finance ministers and central bankers sought to reassure markets that the debt contagion spreading across southern Europe was under control, expressing confidence that Greece could bring down its debt levels without outside intervention.
 The unfolding debt situation in Greece, which is extending to Spain and Portugal, was among the top agenda items.
 "I'm confident they can manage this, and manage it well," said U.S. treasury secretary Tim Geithner.
 U.S. officials privately said it was inconceivable that Greece would default on its debts.
 European authorities were involved in a delicate balancing act, taking a "tough love" approach at the same time as reassuring the markets that everything was under control and that IMF intervention would not be needed.
 "The [ECB's] governing council approves of the medium-term goal that has been fixed by the Greek government to get the public deficit to less than 3 per cent of GDP in 2012," said Jean-Claude Trichet, ECB governor.
 "We expect and we are confident that the Greek government will take all the decisions that will permit it to reach that goal."
 (February 7, 2010, Financial Times)

 The idea of a global tax on banks gained support at the G7 finance ministers meeting in February.
 The finance ministers and central bankers called for closer study of a UK proposal.
 The ministers said any tax that result must be internationally coordinated and avoid choking off world economic recovery.
 The IMF is compiling a report, due in April, on options for requiring banks to "make a fair and substantial contribution" toward bailouts.
 The IMF report was requested in September by the G20.
 "It was generally agreed that the banks will have to pay for crisis costs," said German finance minister Wolfgang Schaeuble.
 Canadian finance minister Jim Flaherty said officials agreed that financial institutions should "bear the costs of their contributions to those crises."
 French finance minister Christine Lagarde said, "We were all in agreement that it had to be a universal taxation or universal levy or instrument to avoid the risk of arbitrage."
-IMF managing director Dominique Strauss-Kahn raised the idea of a one-off tax on bank earnings to recoup taxpayer bailout money.
-British prime minister Gordon Brown gave the bank tax idea a boost in November when he called for considering it "with urgency."64 (February 6, 2010, Reuters News)
+IMF managing director Dominique Strauss-Kahn raised the idea of a one-off tax on bank